profdocpizza/PyMolGridVisualiser/docs/usage.md

 ## Basic Usage

-You will always need to run this script from PyMolGridVisualizer directory.
+You will always need to run this script from PyMolGridVisualiser directory.

 To convert a directory containing PDB files into a grid-based PDF visualization:
     ```